For our clients and patients, changing diet requires time, energy, and money.

 I believe that if you’re entrusted to give someone advice about what food and nutrition choices to be making – someone who’s in great pain, or their child has been suffering – you really want to be as “on target” as you can be.

-Personalized nutrition, or BioIndividual Nutrition (a term I created for my practice/methodology), is about customizing nutrition to the specific needs of each individual.
+Personalized nutrition, or BioIndividual Nutrition (my practice/methodology), is about customizing nutrition to the specific needs of each individual.
 Personalized nutrition is crucial to get the results you and your client want and need.

 It’s becoming increasingly understood as the way to most effectively support the health and nutrition needs of people.